Associate Professor John Tibby

 Other ongoing projects include investigation of rates of sedimentation in waterholes in the Moonie River (south-west Queensland) and the environmental history of Burdekin River wetlands.
 These projects are funded by, and conducted in collaboration with Queensland's Department of Science, Information Technology, Innovation and the Arts

-John undertook his Ph.D. at Monash University developing a diatom-based model for inferring the history of nutrient levels (total phosphorus) in water storage reservoirs (Tibby 2004).
-He has researched and lectured in the UK at Loughborough University and University College London (Environmental Change Research Centre).
-He was a research associate for Prof Peter Kershaw (Monash) on the environmental history of the Maritime Continent and for Dr Peter Gell (Adelaide) and Dr Peter Wallbrink (CSIRO Land and Water) on the sources and effect of nutrient pollution in the upper Torrens River catchment (SA).
+I undertook my Ph.D. at Monash University, supervised by Prof Peter Kershaw developing a diatom-based model for inferring the history of nutrient levels (total phosphorus) in water storage reservoirs (Tibby 2004).
+I researched and lectured in the UK at Loughborough University and University College London (Environmental Change Research Centre).
+I was a research associate at Monash University reseraching the environmental history of the Maritime Continent and then at the University of Adelaide on the sources and effect of nutrient pollution in the upper Torrens River catchment (SA).

 Other personal information